 This training requires the purchase of Nurturing Families™ curriculum

-This Nurturing Families™ Facilitator Certification Training is specially designed for professionals and paraprofessionals working with individuals and families through Virtually or In-Person group, home based, and individual services.
-It follows the Nurturing Parenting Program™ philosophy that emphasizes the importance of raising children in a warm, trusting, and caring environment.
+This Nurturing Families™ Facilitator Certification Training is specifically designed for professionals and paraprofessionals working with home visitation programs, group, individual or family setting (In-person or Virtual).
+It follows philosophy that emphasizes the importance of raising children in a warm, trusting, and caring environment.
 It is founded on the belief that children who are cared for develop the capacity to trust, care, and respect themselves, others, living creatures, and their environment.

-This course is currently being offered as three-day online 18hr. training.
+This course is currently being offered as a three-day online 18hr. training.

 This training focuses on understanding the philosophy of nurturing parenting, assessing high risk parenting beliefs and environments, facilitating competency-based parenting lessons tailored to meet the individual parenting needs of families.
 Nurturing Families™ can be implemented at the primary, secondary, and tertiary levels of prevention services.
 Participants will learn how to monitor the success of families through on-going process evaluation strategies designed to measure the attainment of parenting attitudes, knowledge, and skills.
 Participants will experience an interactive approach to implementing individual, family, and group-based service delivery models.
 Participants will also learn how to administer and score the online versions of the Adult-Adolescent Parenting Inventory (AAPI-2).